cognesy/instructor-php/notes/NOTES.md

 - ValueError - https://www.php.net/manual/en/class.valueerror.php
 - Task runner - https://robo.li/
 - Hub >> Laravel Zero - https://laravel-zero.com/
-- Use LLM to generate Example based on the class - just render object to JSON + add schema as an explanation - this should give the model enough info to come up with something that makes sense
-- Sequences - validate only individual items, reject ONLY the invalid; allows progressive extraction in multiple stages
-- Extract APIClient to a separate package?
-- example of integration with Laravel/Livewire
 - DSPy next steps: eval, optimize, compile
 - Add more modules: XoT, RAG, ReAct, etc.
 - RAG - how to handle multiple VDB providers?
 - Test validation in modules - provide an example
 - Parallel execution of modules (e.g. a la Laravel jobs?)
-- How to track API rate limits across multiple requests / parallel executions
 - Moderation endpoint support
-- Make using DocBlocks optional - it may not always to be desired to pass this info to LLM
 - Git/GitHub integration module to allow easy automation
 - Data mapping module(s) for easier data transformations
-- Add super detailed tests of Module core functionality - esp. around input/output mappings
 - How to handle dynamic module graph definition + visualization
-- Foreign client support - OpenAI PHP, Amazon Bedrock SDK, etc. - via some kind of adapters?
 - JSON Schema management for input/output definitions

 ## To research